 Best For: Acne-prone and dull skin

 Glycolic acid helps remove dead and dehydrated cells from the outer surface of the skin.
 It's slightly more concentrated than lactic acid (which is better for sensitive skin types), so it penetrates deeper into the dermis to work faster.
-The Inkey List's Glycolic Acid has a high percentage to help smooth and brighten, reduce pores and speed up collagen production.
-Plus it's got added witch hazel to minimise excess oil, which makes it a winning recipe in our books.
+The Inkey List's Glycolic Acid has a high percentage to help smooth and brighten, reduce pores, and speed up collagen production.
+Plus it's got added witch hazel to minimize excess oil, which makes it a winning recipe in our books.

 Best For: Dry, tired, stressed-out skin